 How to become an Adopt-A-Beach Volunteer

-- Sign up as a Volunteer-in-Park (VIP) at Sleeping Bear Dunes National Lakeshore.
+- Our Volunteer Coordinator will help you sign up as a Volunteer-in-Park (VIP) at Sleeping Bear Dunes National Lakeshore.
 If you are already a VIP, we will add this job to your existing VIP profile.
-If you are not a VIP, fill out the VIP Agreement form.
+If you are not a VIP, fill out the Volunteer Agreement Form.

 Procedures for the Beach Clean-up